Sanjaykumartirumala/datavalley-assessment-3-codes/README.md

-this repository consistes of the ffallowing codes
+this repository consistes of the fallowing codes

 1. Write a java program code how to do cloning, let us take a class Organization, which has properties like organizationCode, organizationName and organizationAddress, and take method to print the object details.